-As recently as ten years ago, maybe even five, no Londoner would consider a spot south of the river as a place for destination dining.
+As recently as 15 years ago or prior to 2005, Londoners wouldn’t consider a spot south of the river as a place for destination dining.
 Yet, Sir Terence Conran chose a former 19th century tea warehouse alongside Tower Bridge as the site for his classic French restaurant, Le Pont de la Tour.
-For the past 25 years, it has defied it’s location, attracting city types and affluent tourists who come for the up-close views of the bridge, spectacularly lit at night, the 39-page wine list, and impeccable, old-fashioned attention to service.
+For the past 30 years, it has defied it’s location, attracting city types and affluent tourists who come for the up-close views of the bridge, spectacularly lit at night, the 39-page wine list, and impeccable, old-fashioned attention to service.

 Now owned by London restaurant group D&D, Le Pont de la Tour underwent a makeover last year.
 The interiors, appropriately, are designed with a subtle resemblance to the SS Normandie, among the great ocean liners of the 1930s.

 Entering through the bar and grill, brass lamps throw off dim moody lighting.
 The atmosphere is relaxed, and appears populated by an after-work crowd as well as locals who inhabit the now-trendy dockside apartment buildings.
 The dining room is a step back in time to a more formal dining experience, which is to be embraced amidst the ubiquitous quest for casual street food served with a ‘buzzy vibe’ in the latest pop-up.
 Here, there is a reason to be dressed properly, to don more than a t-shirt, jeans and Converse.
 It’s a classy joint, where everyone seems to pay attention to the unspoken rules of the days of yore, which includes the right attire, stopping short of requiring a jacket for men.